 Consent is king.
 Well captured and maintained consent not only gives you a strong legal standing, but it honors your customers’ preferred communication choices, increasing trust and gaining loyalty, ultimately resulting in a higher return on investment (ROI).
 It’s worth every penny of investment.

-- One the front end: Closely examine new consent capture provisions (especially the lengthy list of disclosures), then make sure every –single consent point of capture checks every single box for the upcoming 2025 effective date.
+• One the front end: Closely examine the updated consent capture provisions (especially the required disclosures), and ensure every single point of consent capture fully complies with the requirements now in effect.

-- Don’t forget about TSR’s new consent requirements: As outlined in a June blog post, verifiable authorization requires consent requested, consent provided, and purpose of consent, among other things.
-The timing is still TBD, but it’s anticipated to be effective this October 2024.
+• Don’t forget about TSR’s new consent requirements: As outlined in a prior blog post, verifiable authorization requires consent requested, consent provided, and purpose of consent, among other elements.
+These requirements are now in effect, and businesses should ensure their consent practices align accordingly.

 5. Consent Adaptation

-- Act now: Be proactive and expeditiously prioritize “2025 consent capture compliance” at the top of your list.
+• Act now: Be proactive and expeditiously prioritize “consent capture compliance” at the top of your list.

-- Capitalize on existing legislative rules: Before changes take effect, reach out to gain consent based on the new compliance rules.
+• Capitalize on existing legislative rules: Reach out to gain consent based on the new compliance rules.
 Tackle both prospects and customers in this effort, as your universe may not currently have consent for automated system outreach.

-As a caller, you are at risk – even if you try, in good faith, to call the right people after January 27th.
+As a caller, you are at risk – even if you try, in good faith, to call the right people.
 As a reminder, TCPA violations also include personal liability, so now is not the time to sit on your laurels.
-By recognizing this ‘gift of time’ (e.g. the gap between now and January’s effective date), you have an incredible opportunity to salvage a good portion of your current contactable universe, so get busy!
 A methodical approach to planning and preparation will enable the best possible outcome across the board.